 How often is it that when health is discussed it is generally diluted down to what I call R-R?
 Routines and regimens.
 These include topics about nutrition, exercise, positive thinking, and any other health promoting practices.
 There is nothing wrong with viewing these topics as routine considering most day to day behavior takes on a routine and regimented practice, even if we don’t see them this way.
 After all, the old adage says we are “creatures of habit.¨ A habit is simply a synonym for a routine and both give us a sense of security.
 We have practiced them, we understand the steps to take and know that the results are generally constant and innocuous.
 Surprises, though welcomed in special occasions, are most often great sources of stress for most individuals who already live in a stressful environment.
 There are, however, many other health factors that impact our health on a daily basis, though R-R often dominates the forum on health because of the opportunity for generating profit through influencing routines and regimens.
 These more subtle factors which I speak of, also can and do generally become R-R´s, given that very few, if anybody, speaks about them and we tend to consider them just part of life.
 Typically, we offer very little thought to these habits and rarely discuss how they benefit or harm our lives.
-One of these subtle factors is our relationship with FRIENDS.
-According to recent independent studies, friends benefit your health more than what you and I would ever imagine.
+One of these subtle factors is our relationship with FRIENDS, healthy relationships.
+According to recent independent studies, healthy relationships with friends benefit your health more than what you and I would ever imagine.
 Cicero, the roman philosopher, wrote an entire book about it, the Amicitia.
-As explained earlier, most of us including myself, do not tend to think of friends as actually contributing to our well being.
+As explained earlier, most of us including myself, do not tend to think of friends as actually contributing to our well being or culture and health.
 They are constants, much like the sun is there every morning, like oxygen or telemarketers.
 No matter what the day it is or where you are in your life, these constants remain, well, constant.
 We know the sun brings us warmth, provides plants with vital elements for photosynthesis, and it is the primary catalyst in assisting humans to create much needed vitamin D. Scientifically, however, there is so much more which we don’t know and the non-scientists tend not to care.
 What is known for certain is that the sun and other constants are important for life.

-The idea of friends actually being a positive contribution to health and well being was presented to me via the TED talk presented by Dan Buettner.
+The idea of friends and healthy relationships actually being a positive contribution to health and well being was presented to me via the TED talk presented by Dan Buettner.
 Buettner is a multi-talented man who traveled the world searching for the common denominators in health promotion.
-He traveled to regions in the world he calls ¨blue zones¨ where health, vitality, and longevity are words that don’t seem to cause awe among society, because they are not the exception, but quite often the norm.
+He traveled to regions in the world he calls ¨blue zones¨ where health, vitality, and longevity are words that don’t seem to cause awe among society, because they are not the exception, but part of culture and health, and quite often the norm.
 Buettner traveled through about five of these “blue zones” and noted these regions of the world had no similarities to each other in terms of climate, habitat, or environment.
 In fact, these locations were completely different.
 Some “blue zones” were in relatively decentralized regions or what most of us would erroneously understand and classify as primitive, mainly because the people do not own Ipads.
 Though oddly enough, not all of them were stranded in a time capsule.
 Some of these ¨blue zones¨ were actually in urban areas, in well-populated regions of the world.
-Not all healthy societies appear to live in the backwoods.
+Not all healthy societies with healthy relationships appear to live in the backwoods.
 This is intriguing since so often we are nostalgically presented with the idea of communities living in Caucasus mountains, herding goats and sheep, living on raw milk, cheese and yogurt.
 Some relatively rural groups do still boast great health, so there is much we can learn from them also.
 Still, there is no debate that convincing an American pre-teen to adopt a rural shepherd’s lifestyle would be tricky.

 Dan Buettner was able to find several common denominators among the healthy groups in rural and urban spaces.
 Oddly enough, the one which seemed to make the most sense as to why these communities where able to live to age 100+ and still be functional, physically and mentally, was the social structure.
 Patterns appear in how these societies organize themselves and how they treated their neighbors, children, elderly and, most importantly, themselves.
 Yes, they all ate much better than we do, they were involved in constant physical activity by default, and they had little to no stress.
 Clearly all of the typical denominators an ¨expert¨ would be quick to point out as the reasons why they live as long and vigorously as they do are also at play.